1anil21/Authorship-Recognition-using-Naive-Bayes/Relation-Extraction/README.md

     python rel_extract.py

-Give sentences with "dataset.sentences" and labels with "dataset.labels" files.
+Give sentences with "dataset.sentences" and labels with "dataset.labels" files in the same directory with the script.